YJPL/film-storyboards/README.md

 Other commands:

-`npm run start` to process Tachyons CSS files, compile and minify CSS & Javascript, then build the site locally on port 3000, thanks to [Browsersync](https://www.browsersync.io) so you can quickly revise design changes.
+`npm run start` to process Tachyons CSS files, compile and minify CSS & Javascript, using the `--livereload` command to watch changes locally.

 ## Photoswipe
 You can enable Photoswipe on specific post, but you'll have to hardcode each image in said post.